wb14123/blog/jekyll/_posts/2020-10-06-Understand-Liveness-and-Fairness-in-TLA.markdown

 After this, the check of `<>(state = "c")` can pass again.

 Let's sum it up.
-Liveness is a property that the system must satisfies and can be checked with TLC.
+Liveness is a property that the system must satisfy and can be checked with TLC.
 It usually defines that the system can eventually reach a state.
 In this case, it's `<>(state = "c")`.
 Weak fairness is a part of the specification that says a behavior will eventually happen if it's enabled continuously, which means `a -> b -> b -> b -> ... -> c` in this example.
 Strong fairness is also a part of the specification, which says a behavior will eventually happen if it's enabled repeatedly, which means `a -> b -> a -> b -> ... -> c` in this case.